 |5/7/2010||23.05||15.98||15.88||-1.53||"Flash Crash" causes stocks to decline rapidly with no apparent reason.
 Dow Jones Industrial Average falls 999 points intraday before recovering.|

 |8/8/2011||28.09||22.59||16.76||-6.65||European debt crisis and S&P downgrades US government debt from AAA to AA+ for the first time in history|

 |8/24/2015||17.48||17.34||14.94||-3.94||China currency devaluation sparks selloff|

 |2/28/2020||31.29||?||?||-0.81||Coronavirus outbreak induces fear-based selling|

 Assumes reinvestment of capital gains and dividends and no taxes.
 Past performance does not guarantee future results.
 Indices are unmanaged and not available for direct investment. * This column shows the S&P 500 Index’s one-day loss on the date shown in column 1.
 Data Sources: Hartford Funds, Morningstar, and Factset, 2/21

 Another advantage to resisting fear is that it’s impossible to tell when the market will resume its upward course after a bout of volatility.
 So remaining invested during a market dip means participating in the recovery as soon as it happens, rather than waiting until things seem to be back on track and missing the beginning of the turnaround.

-In a stark example of that advantage, take the financial crisis, arguably the most challenging market environment in our collective memory.
+In a stark example of that advantage, take the Global Financial Crisis, arguably the most challenging market environment in our collective memory.
 As the chart and table above show, volatility picked up significantly in September 2008.
 This was followed by a record amount of outflows.

 However, Fidelity Investments compared the returns of retirement accounts for those who stayed invested versus those who sold all their stocks in 2008.2 In the 10 years following the financial crisis, those who stayed invested saw their retirement account balances increase by 240%.